tetianakanafotska/todos-frontend/README.md

 ## Overview

 Todos is a modern task management application tailored for solo users who seek a clean, intuitive interface without unnecessary clutter.
-The app offers essential features such as drag-and-drop task organization, priority tagging, and secure JWT user authentication, all wrapped in a responsive and aesthetically pleasing design.
+The app offers essential features such as drag-and-drop task organization, priority tagging, and secure user authentication, all wrapped in a responsive and aesthetically pleasing design.

 ## Features